-

 Re: Running Veeam from Azure over site-2-site vpn

-Then the nodes should act as backup proxies by default if you add them to VBR as hyper-v servers (cluster).
+Then the nodes should act as backup proxies by default if you add them to VBR as hyper-v servers (cluster).the s2d nodes in Windows GUI with hyper-v role installed.

 Unless you decide to use Off-Host Backup Proxy.